EidrianGM/BreastCancerTranslatome_Notebook/Background/Book Notes Learning Path.md

 	* Can be used when predictors contain moderate amounts of missing information.
 * Multiple linear regression
 	* Cannot handle missing predictor information.

+### Over-Fitting
+* When the model has also learned the characteristics of each sample’s unique noise of the specific training data used.
+* Re-predicting the training set is referred to apparent performance of the model (e.g., the apparent error rate).

+### Model Tuning

+* Modern approaches to model building split the data into multiple training and testing sets, which have been shown to often find more optimal tuning parameters and give a more accurate representation of the model’s predictive performance
+* Tuning parameter is  a parameter that has no analytical formula available to calculate its appropriate value, e.g. the K-nearest neighbor
+	* Bad choices might lead to poor performance or over-fitting
+	* There are methods based on resampling to obtain the tuning parameters

+#### Data Splitting